drforbin/decwar/utexas/readme.md

 thanks to merlyn cousins, there's a [working decwar](https://github.com/drforbin/decwar). it's a little different than the primordial utexas decwar however. [project utexas](https://github.com/drforbin/decwar/tree/utexas/utexas) is about reconstruction of the original, converging nearer and nearer towards the primordial code and effectively going backwards in time. if a copy of the original code is discovered, it will hopefully match closely with the utexas reconstruction.

-the first reconstruction concerns where the game is installed. at utexas the players typed 'r gam:decwar' and the virtual device 'gam:' was assigned to ppn [5,30]. the install involved commands like 'copy [5,30]decwar.exe<055>=[10,7]decwar.exe' and 'assign gam: dskb:[5,30]'. the tape contents were originally copied into [10,30] and compiled and linked there, you can see that in this [primordial tape listing](https://github.com/drforbin/decwar/blob/utexas/utexas/utexas23-reconstruction/hlp/DECWAR.TAP). for now, project utexas is using [10,7] as it matches with install scripts for fortran, kermit, etc in the utexas simh folder.
+the first reconstruction concerns where the game is installed. at utexas the players typed 'r gam:decwar' and the virtual device 'gam:' was assigned to ppn [5,30]. the install involved commands like 'copy [5,30]decwar.exe<055>=[10,7]decwar.exe' and 'assign gam: dskb:[5,30]'. the tape contents were originally copied into [10,30] and compiled and linked there, you can see that in this [primordial tape listing](https://github.com/drforbin/decwar/blob/utexas/utexas/utexas23-reconstruction/hlp/DECWAR.TAP). for now, project utexas is looking at using [10,7] as it matches with install scripts for fortran, kermit, etc in the utexas simh folder. meanwhile, utexas is simply copying tape contents directly into [5,30] then compiling and linking 'in place'.

 compuserve changed the target install directory. they had players coming from various host machines across their network. they brought the players to a central machine with the game installed in [1,27] using commands like 'copy [1,27]decwar.exe<055>=[10,7]decwar.exe'. the players effectively did 'r [1,27]decwar', without a virtual device like 'gam:'.